 Are you pregnant, or hoping to be?
 Have you noticed some changes in your breasts and are wondering whether or not they’re normal?

-Breasts are used for nursing your baby after he or she arrives, but in order to do that they go through a whole lot of changes throughout your pregnancy.
-In fact, breast changes can be one of the first indicators you’re pregnant and clue you in to the excitement before you even take your first pregnancy test.
+Breasts are used for nursing your baby after he or she arrives, but to do that they go through a whole lot of changes throughout your pregnancy.
+Breast changes can be one of the first indicators you’re pregnant and can clue you into the excitement before you even take your first pregnancy test.

 Before now you likely haven’t thought of your breasts as much more than a part of your female anatomy, but they’re about to become a whole lot more functional.
 Here’s what you need to know about what happens, why it happens, and when to expect certain breast changes throughout your pregnancy.

 When most people think of physical changes during pregnancy, they envision a woman’s expanding belly.
 But the reality is the whole body undergoes a radical transformation, and the breasts are no exception.